Snehaaa18/Dengue-prediction/README.md

-# Dengue Outbreak Prediction App 🌦️🦟
+# Dengue Outbreak Prediction 🌦️🦟<Flask/Javascript>

 This application predicts the likelihood of a dengue outbreak based on weather conditions using a pre-trained model and real-time weather data.
 The app visualizes predictions on an interactive map of India.